bormaxi8080/osint-timeline/DRAFT.md

 NetHopper.
 Share internet access from a free network to a restricted one using Xray-core reverse proxy and SOCKS5: https://github.com/net2share/nethopper

+Supply Chain Monitor.
+Automated monitoring of the top **PyPI** and **npm** packages for supply chain compromise.
+Polls both registries for new releases, diffs each release against its predecessor, and uses an LLM (via [Cursor Agent CLI](https://cursor.com/docs/cli/overview)) to classify diffs as **benign** or **malicious**.
+Malicious findings trigger a Slack alert: https://github.com/elastic/supply-chain-monitor

-Homeinfra offers a strong, dependable, and easily replicable configuration for your homelab, incorporating vital elements like HTTPS, NAT traversal, Security, CI/CD pipelines, Cronjobs, DDNS, Docker management, Automatic Backup, and more: https://github.com/homeinfra-org/infra
+HomeInfra offers a strong, dependable, and easily replicable configuration for your homelab, incorporating vital elements like HTTPS, NAT traversal, Security, CI/CD pipelines, Cronjobs, DDNS, Docker management, Automatic Backup, and more: https://github.com/homeinfra-org/infra

 NostrVPN is a Rust workspace for a Tailscale-style mesh VPN control plane built on Nostr signaling and userspace WireGuard.
 It includes the `nvpn` CLI plus a Tauri/Svelte app codebase that targets desktop and mobile platforms: https://github.com/mmalmi/nostr-vpn